min2ha/ukwa-site/content/target/4730/index.en.md

   "subject": "Nelson Mandela"
 }

-# UK Parliament: House of Commons Hansard text for 9 December 2013: Tributes to Nelson Mandela

 <p>The House of Commons and House of Lords paid tribute to Nelson Mandela on Monday 9 December 2013, in a session that lasted from 2.30pm to 10pm.</p>